kmakhilesh27/feed_forward_nn/README.md

-# CS6910: Fundamentals of Deep Learning - Jan May 2024 - IITM
-## Assignment 1 - Feed Forward Neural Networks
+# Assignment 1 - Feed Forward Neural Networks

 This file contains the implementation of a FeedForward Neural Network (FFNN) in Python using NumPy.